-Black students were 2.1 times more likely than White students to receive a short-term suspension.
+Data was not available to determine whether Black students were more likely to receive a short-term suspension.
 (2017-18)

-35.2% of all juvenile delinquency complaints in the County were school-related.
+63.2% of all juvenile delinquency complaints in the County were school-related.
 (2018-19)

 SCHOOL PERSONNEL

 A diverse school staff representative of the student body is one important way to help equalize opportunities for students of color.
 A recent study revealed that low-income Black students in North Carolina who had at least one Black teacher in elementary school were significantly more likely to graduate high school and consider attending college.
 Despite this, North Carolina's teaching force remains disproportionately White.
 In 2018-19, 78.7% of the state's teachers were White, even though only 47.3% of the state's student population was White.